Xe/site/blog/site-to-site-wireguard-part-2-2019-04-07.markdown

 $ sh ./download-lists-and-generate-zonefile.sh
 ```

 This should produce `adblock.zone` in the current working directory.
+Put this file in the same place you put your custom zone.

  If you are unable to run this script for whatever reason, I update my [adblock.zone file](https://xena.greedo.xeserv.us/files/adblock.zone) weekly (please download this file instead of configuring your copy of `dnsd` to use this URL).

-### Hosting the Zonefile Over HTTP/HTTPS

-This is a "draw the rest of the own" part of this article, worst case something like [GitHub Gists](https://gist.github.com/) works.
-Once you have the URL of your zonefiles and a reliable way to update them, you can move to the next step: installing `dnsd`.

 ### Installing `dnsd` with Docker